DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 Pointers are not arrays and arrays are not pointers.
-However, much confusion arises between them because *arrays in expressions* often convert to pointers.
+However, much confusion arises between them because *arrays in expressions* often behave like pointers.
 The term you'll often see is that *arrays decay into pointers*.